James F. Ailshie

 James F. Ailshie (June 19, 1868 – May 27, 1947) was an American attorney and jurist who served as a justice of the Idaho Supreme Court, alternating as chief justice with other members of the court.
 First elected to the court in 1902, he became the youngest chief justice in the United States at the time.
 During his 24 years on the court, Ailshie wrote more than 700 opinions.
 At the time of his death, only one opinion in which he participated had been reversed by the U.S. Supreme Court.

 Early life and education

 James Franklin Ailshie was born June 19, 1868, in Greene County, Tennessee, to parents George Washington Ailshie and Martha A. (Knight) Ailshie.
-The eldest of nine children, Ailshie attended public school in Greene County.
+He was the eldest of nine children, and he attended public school in Greene County.
 He later attended Carson College in Jefferson City, leaving in his junior year.
 He briefly taught school in Hutton Valley, Missouri, and in 1888 he moved to Spokane, Washington, then to Rockford where he was a school principal.

 In 1889, Ailshie entered Willamette University in Salem, Oregon, graduating in 1891 with a Ph.B. in philosophy and an LL.B. in law.
 He was admitted to practice law in Oregon, but he settled in north central Idaho at Grangeville, opening his practice in August 1891.